desin80/KaniGM-Tauri/README.md

 Some features in this project are still under development.

-## Setup
+## How to build

-1. Download and install Node.js from [nodejs.org](https://nodejs.org/)
+1. Install Node.js
-1. Run the backend
-1. Open a new terminal window and navigate to the project's root directory.
+1. Install Rust
-1. Run `npm install --legacy-peer-deps`
+1. Run `npm install`
-1. Run `npm start`
+1. Run `npm run tauri build`